apache/solr-operator/helm/solr/README.md

 Apache Solr
 =============

 Solr is the blazing fast, open source, multi-modal search platform built on Apache Lucene.
-Its full-text, vector, and geospatial search power many of the world's largest organizations.
+Its full-text, vector, analytics, and geospatial search power many of the world's largest organizations.
-Major features include: Kubernetes and docker integration; streaming and analytics; and highlighting, faceting, and spellchecking.
+Other major features include: Kubernetes and docker integration; streaming; and highlighting, faceting, and spellchecking.

 Documentation around using Apache Solr can be found on it's [official site](https://solr.apache.org).